If all you know about China is that it has the world’s largest population and the Great Wall, then it’s time to read up!

 Now here’s a little piece of trivia for you: Did you know that the PBoC currently holds the most financial assets among all the public financial institutions in existence?

-It is currently holding over $1.3 TRILLION USD worth of Treasury bills, and not to mention all the other bonds from other countries that’s on its balance sheet!
+It is currently holding over $1.3 TRILLION USD worth of Treasury bills, and not to mention all the other bonds from other countries that are on its balance sheet!

 This shouldn’t be too surprising considering how China managed to trump most nations in terms of economic performance!